rrosajp/ddurdle.github.io/repository.ddurdle-testing/plugin.video.acd-testing/README.md

 A video add-on for XBMC that enables playback of videos stored in an Amazon Cloud Drive account.

 **Supports [Tested on]:**
-All XBMC 12/13/14 including Linux, Windows, OS X, Android, Pivos, iOS (including ATV2)
+All KODI / XBMC 12/13/14 including Linux, Windows, OS X, Android, Pivos, iOS (including ATV2)

 The plugin uses the Amazon Cloud Drive API